rokris/domeneshop-azure-function-app/README.md

   }
 }
 ```

 ---

 ## **Notes**

-- Ensure the **Domeneshop API Token** and **API Secret** are securely stored and not exposed in version control.
+- Ensure that **Domeneshop API Token** and **API Secret** are securely stored and **not exposed in version control**.
-- If running locally, ensure your environment is set up with Python and the required dependencies (`azure-functions`, `httpx`, etc.).
+- If running locally, ensure your environment is set up with Python and the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```
----